hackeryarn/blog/content/post/dry.md

 published: false
 ---

 DRY has become a mantra throughout the industry.
 Any time repetitive code shows up, DRY gets applied as a cure all.
-If you even start to question drying up a piece of code, you are viewed as a heretic to the entire industry.
+If you even start to question DRYing up a piece of code, you are viewed as a heretic to the entire industry.

 Ok, maybe it's not that bad, but many times DRY gets applied without much thought.
 This careless application of DRY leads to brittle code, making even simple changes scary because they could have a huge ripple effect.